-Allen has been an Assistant Pastor in Riverton Wyoming for over 6 years.
-During this time, he and his wife, Mirjam, have been serving in local ministries among the Shoshoni and Arapaho tribes primarily through bible studies and a bussing service to bring people to their local church.
+Before joining Missions Door, Allen served as an Assistant Pastor in Riverton Wyoming for over 6 years.
+During that time, he and his wife, Mirjam, had several open opportunities to serving in local ministries among the Shoshoni and Arapaho tribes primarily through bible studies and a bussing service to bring people to their local church.
+They are now fully committed to ministry on the Wind River Indian Reservation.

 The Northern Arapaho and Eastern Shoshoni tribes live in Wind River Indian Reservation which surround Riverton.
 Several Native American communities are located a short distance from town, and many families live in Riverton.
 Through their ministry, Allen and Mirjam have built a number of relationships and friendships with both Arapaho and Shoshoni families.
 They have also seen first-hand the need for Christ in that area.
 Physical abuse, substance abuse, poverty, and broken families are common.
 This couple has a passion to see change—which is only possible through a relationship with Jesus Christ.